 The Bank has in place a Board Approved Credit Risk Management Policy which provides the framework for Credit Risk Mitigation and Collateral Management.
-Detailed process with respect to collateral management is covered under Collateral Management Manual of the Bank.
+Detailed guidelines on acceptance, valuation, security creation, vendor empanelment process, frequency of valuation, roles and responsibilities of department conducting said valuation, etc. are detailed in the Collateral Management Manual /Post Sanction Credit Operation Manual/ Wholesale Banking Credit manual, SOPs etc.